gravityplus/Gravity-Forms-Stripe/readme.txt

 3. Stripe feed

 == Changelog ==
+= 1.6.9.1 =
+* Switch to new version scheme that follows Gravity Forms
+* Create a customer in Stripe for all transactions
+* Fix Stripe JS to work without AJAX
+* Fix issue with plugin not deactivating on uninstall
+* Update to work with new Gravity Forms 1.6 fields
+* Remove deprecated Stripe token parameter
+* Allow unactivated Stripe test accounts to use in Test mode only

 = 0.1.3 =
 * Fix credit card field conflict with other GF payment add-ons
 * Load Stripe JS only when form with a credit card field *and* Stripe feed is loaded